mooseberrytech/mooseberrytech.github.io/content/first-post.md

     assert blog.posts == int(number_of_posts)
 ```
 ^^ `test_demo.py`

 The fixture `blog` is overriden in the `given_blog` step, then passed into the next `when_publish` step and re-used
 in the `check_blog_posts` step for verification.
-The state is defined explicitly, you know which fixture you are targeting or modifying.
+The state is defined explicitly, you know which fixture you are targeting or modifying with each step.

 #### Community and Documentation
 The [pytest-bdd](https://github.com/pytest-dev/pytest-bdd) codebase and documentation are frequently updated.